 Note: The solid lines represent equilibrium values under the integer constraint; from bottom to top they represent the behavior of the total quantity, individual quantity, total surplus, and number of firms.
 The dashed lines represent equilibrium values when we ignore the integer constraint; from bottom to top the first line represents the behavior of both the total and the individual quantity, the second of total surplus, and the third of the number of firms.
 The solid total quantity line is drawn for the case $\Delta > 0$ .
 The solid individual quantity is drawn above the dashed one given that $q_n$ is decreasing in n (see Proposition 2).
-To draw the solid total surplus line above the dashed one, we assume that the total surplus is single-peaked in n, and that $n^(\lambda) \geq n^o(\lambda)$ (see Proposition 12 in the Appendix).
-Only the signs of the slopes of the lines and the directions of the jumps are part of the result; the curvatures of lines and spacing of the jumps have been chosen for simplicity in depiction.
+To draw the solid total surplus line above the dashed one, we assume that the total surplus is single-peaked in n, and that $n^(\lambda) \ge n^o(\lambda)$ (see Proposition 11 in Appendix B.10).
+Only the signs of the slopes of the lines and the directions of the jumps are part of the result; the lines are drawn linearly and the spacing of the jumps has been chosen for simplicity in depiction.

-the result that entry tends to be excessive under business-stealing competition generalizes.
-Entry is never insufficient by more than one firm as in the standard Cournot model with free entry (see Mankiw and Whinston, 1986; Amir et al., 2014).
+The comparison between the equilibrium and the optimal level of entry also changes: the result that entry tends to be excessive under business-stealing competition generalizes.
+Entry is never insufficient by more than one firm as in the standard Cournot model with free entry (see Mankiw and Whinston, 1986; Amir, Castro and Koutsougeras, 2014).

-7 Conclusion
+6 Conclusion

-We have studied the effects of overlapping ownership in a Cournot oligopoly with free entry.
-In the central case, potential entrants are established firms with overlapping ownership and decide whether to enter a new industry or product market.
+In the central case of a Cournot oligopoly market with free entry, potential entrants are established firms with overlapping ownership and decide whether to enter a new industry or product market.

-We have shown that overlapping ownership significantly differs from collusion.
-The possibility of entry limits attainable collusive outcomes, since by colluding incumbents increase prices thereby making entry more attractive to outsider firms.
-However, pre-entry overlapping ownership provides an additional channel for competitive effects.
-Our main finding is that in most relevant cases-and particularly when overlapping ownership is already widespread, an expansion of overlapping ownership harms welfare.
+Pre-entry overlapping ownership provides an additional channel for competitive effects on top of the collusive-like effect of raising prices and-thereby-possibly inducing entry.
+We find that in most relevant cases-and particularly when overlapping ownership is already widespread, an expansion of overlapping ownership harms welfare.
 That is because as the level of overlapping ownership increases, not only (i) does competition among active firms soften, but also (ii) fewer firms are active in the market with entry being lower than socially optimal.
 At the same time, (iii) entry becomes more sensitive to the entry cost (i.e., it decreases faster with the entry cost).
 Overlapping ownership can mostly be beneficial only under strong increasing returns to scale (IRS), in which case industry monopolization (induced by overlapping ownership) generates considerable cost-savings.

-These results have important implications for competition policy.
-They suggest that regulators should be most concerned about overlapping ownership among firms that operate (or may consider operating) in markets and industries with decreasing returns to scale (DRS) or weak IRS.
+These results suggest that regulators should be most concerned about overlapping ownership among firms operating (or considering operating) in industries with decreasing returns to scale (DRS) or weak IRS.
 Particularly, markets with DRS and already high and increasing overlapping ownership warrant the most regulatory scrutiny.
 On the other hand, overlapping ownership among firms operating in markets with substantial IRS seems less problematic-if not beneficial.
 For example, overlapping ownership among generic drug manufacturers or between a generic and a brand name should be more of a concern compared to overlapping ownership among pharmaceuticals that focus on drug discovery.
 That is because drug discovery-in contrast to generic drug manufacturing-requires sizable R&D costs (and is thus characterized by strong IRS), the duplication of which can be avoided when there is extensive overlapping ownership.
-Particularly, apart from direct R&D costs, the cost of entry can also be understood to include the opportunity cost associated with foregoing R&D of drugs for other conditions.
-Then, overlapping ownership will induce each pharmaceutical to focus on drug discovery for a different condition rather than compete with other pharmaceuticals in the development of drugs for the same condition.
-Li et al. (2023) provide evidence pointing in this direction.
-Overlapping ownership involving generic manufacturers is more likely to soften competition and suppress generic entry without generating important cost efficiencies, thereby harming patients and welfare.
-Indeed, Newham et al. (2022), Xie and Gerakos (2020), and Xie (2021) find that common ownership between a brand firm and potential generic entrants suppresses generic entry.
+Overlapping ownership involving generic manufacturers is more likely to soften competition and suppress generic entry without generating important cost efficiencies, thereby harming welfare.
+Newham, Seldeslachts and Banal-Estañol (2022), Xie and Gerakos (2020), and Xie (2021) find that common ownership between a brand firm and potential generic entrants suppresses generic entry.